Top accelerators that produce leading startups

 Accelerators have contributed to the success of dozens of tech and web giants; some names on the list include Airbnb, Coinbase, Dropbox, Stripe, and Twitch.
 These unicorns went on to gain further investment support from some of the biggest names in the business—from JP Morgan to Sequoia Capital.

 Accelerators are intense, breakneck-paced, immersive experiences that aim to compress years of learning into a few months.
-It’s no wonder founders that keep that momentum going are able to capitalize on it.
+It’s no wonder founders who keep that momentum going are able to capitalize on it.

 Many consider Y Combinator (YC) to be the pioneer of startup accelerators.
 Founded in 2005, YC now funds a new cohort of startups twice per year, investing $500k in each startup in exchange for 7% equity.
 YC works “intensively” with the startup for three months leading up to Demo Day when startups present their businesses to an invite-only audience.
 Some of Y Combinator’s most successful alumns include Airbnb, Dropbox, and Stripe.